 Then, you’ll be able to see their full backlink profile, ordered by most recent.

-Rows highlighted in green show you domains that you also have a backlink from, so you wouldn’t target them again.
+Links that have the “Common Backlink” tag show you domains that you also have a backlink from, so you wouldn’t target them again.

 The coolest thing about Monitor Backlinks is once you’ve entered your competitors’ domains, their backlinks will be automatically monitored on an ongoing basis and you’ll be alerted whenever they acquire new backlinks.